 In keeping with the overall aims of the degrees offered in the SML, the purpose of this course is to introduce students to the key issues in cultural politics in Colombia today.
 It will allow students to apply the critical skills acquired at stages one and two, plus the linguistic competence gained during the year abroad, to the study of the target culture.
 As they develop their analytical capacities, students will also gain a deeper understanding of Colombia's complex socio-cultural environment.

-Colombia's reputation suggests a conflict-ridden and violent country, associated with drug-trafficking, kidnapping and guerrilla war.
-Yet the vast majority of Colombians experience the daily realities of politics in very different ways.
 Constructed around the three main themes of race, class and gender, this module provides an in-depth introduction to cultural politics in Colombia.
 Students will study different forms of cultural production, ranging from telenovelas to reggaeton and from journalism to literature.
-In the process, you will come to understand why "Sin tetas no hay paraiso" was both a massive ratings success and a source of numerous complaints, or why the game show "Nada mas que la verdad" was accused of criminalising the poor.
-You will watch and analyse Colombian cinema and read at least one contemporary novel.
-The outcome will be an overall picture of the complex socio-cultural mosaic that is Colombia today.
+In the process, they will gain insights into the complex socio-cultural mosaic that is Colombia today.

 Outline Of Syllabus